BobBrown1/py2html/docs/source/index.rst

 Where to Begin?
 -----------------
-Are you looking for a place to start learning about Py2HTML?
+Are you looking for a place to start learning about PyWig?
 Read through some of the options below:

 * **Starting Out:**
    1. :doc:`introduction`